Galaga Legions DX: Gameplay

 In Galaga Legions DX, players control a starship named the AEf-7 Blowneedle in its mission to eradicate the hostile Galaga forces.
 Players traverse through ten different stages, which are divided up into four sections each and become progressively difficult.
 Players can begin at any level they choose.
 Each section consists of multiple waves of enemies, with players needing to destroy as many as they can before the time limit runs out.
 Player score and progress is tallied up in a bar graph displayed upon completion of each section, culminating in a final area where players must destroy a boss.

 Gameplay of Legions DX has been compared to similar twin-stick shooters such as Geometry Wars.
 In each wave, players must destroy large formations of constantly-moving enemies while avoiding collision with them or opposing projectiles.
 If the Blowneedle is about to collide with an enemy or shot, a slowdown effect is applied that gives players a chance to escape before dying.
-The objective is to clear each section as quick as possible, with bonus points awarded for destroying enemies under a par time.
+The objective is to clear each section as quickly as possible, with bonus points awarded for destroying enemies under a par time.
 Enemies fly in pre-determined patterns, indicated by blue neon lines drawn across the screen.
 Most formations feature large, orbular ships that explode when shot, which can be used to cause chain reactions and easily wipe out larger enemies.
 The Blowneedle is equipped with two satellites, which can either be pointed in any direction or fixated to the side of the player.
 Flying closer to enemy formations enables "Focus Fire", which increases the Blowneedle's movement and shooting speed.
 Destroying circular Black Hole Bombs sucks in all on-screen enemies, who join the player's side and provide additional firepower.

 The game features two different play modes: Adventure, where players take on each level in a linear format, and Championship, a score-attack mode where players try to get the highest score in any stage they choose.
 Before each game beings, players can select a difficulty option and a cosmetic skin, which alters the game's visuals.
 Many of these replace the Blowneedle and enemies with sprites from other Galaxian games, alongside those from other older Namco games including Pac-Man, Mappy, Dig Dug, and Rally-X.